Implementation of Online Learning System When Covid-19 in The Republic of Tatarstan, Russia

 Setiawan, R. (2017).
 Peranan Etika Aparatur Sipil Negara Dalam Pelayanan Publik Pada Dinas Kependudukan Dan Catatan Sipil (Disdukcapil) Kota Bandar Lampung.
 Jurnal Kebijakan & Pelayanan Publik (e-JKPP), 2 (2), 46-57.

 Shahmoradi, L., Changizi, V., & Jannat, B. (2018).
 The Challenges of E-learning System: Higher Educational Institutions Perspective.
 Journal of Education and Health Promotion.
 7(1).
 116. doi: 10.4103/jehp.jehp_39_18.

 Warschauer, M. (2004).
 Technology and social inclusion: Rethinking the digital divide.
 MIT press. pp. 293–295.

-- Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (see The Effect of Open Access).
+- Journal is permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (see The Effect of Open Access).

 - Here is Copyright Transfer Form that author can download and send to OJS during submission.